lee0721/payment_transaction_simulator/README.md

 Simulates a simplified payment-network authorization workflow using FastAPI, SQLite, and Docker.
 The service accepts payment requests, performs a fraud heuristic, persists the outcome, and exposes rich query and statistics endpoints.

-> Built to showcase REST API design, SQL/ORM usage, fraud detection logic, Dockerization, and documentation polish.
-Inspired by Visa's Graduate Software Engineer expectations, but adaptable to any card network.
+> Built to showcase REST API design, SQL/ORM usage, fraud detection logic, Dockerization, and documentation polish for modern payment platforms.

 ---